uid/learnersourcing-subgoal-labels/README.md

 - learnersourcing: Django directory
 - learnersourcing/learnersourcing: Django project
 - learnersourcing/subgoal: Django app

-Django admin credentials: uid / subgoals
+- Django admin credentials: uid / subgoals

+# Deployment

 # Migration
 migration with south: in case you're not familiar...

 1. The developer (you) change the models.py file, updating the application's data model.
 2. Run manage.py schemamigration subgoal --auto to create a migration file for generation N+1.
 3. Run manage.py migrate subgoal to update the database schema and migrationhistory table to generation N+1.

 # Session management
 In order to differentiate activities between each anonymous user, we store request.session.session_key for page session, action, and record.
 But Django by default does not have a valid session_key until the first view is fully rendered, which means that the view handling the initial request does not have the right session_key.
 To address this issue, we added custom middleware that manually saves a session before the view handles the request to secure a session_key.